 About Apartment Investment Market Index® (AIMI®)

 AIMI estimates how the multifamily investment environment changes over time nationally and in select metros.
-Updated quarterly, the Index combines three market factors to present a value that can be compared to prior time periods.
-Together with our analysis, AIMI offers investors a unique insight into understanding the investment conditions for multifamily properties.
+Updated quarterly, the index combines three market factors to present a value that can be compared with prior time periods.
+AIMI offers investors a unique insight into understanding the investment conditions for multifamily properties.

-The three variables used to determine AIMI are:
+There are three variables used to determine AIMI:

 - Growth rates in multifamily rental income